grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 "Like a fucking ship graveyard," said Bastian.

 [//]: # (Is the garbage gyre the Zone from Stalker?
 Abso-fucking-lutely!
-But is not everything the Zone?)
+But is not everything the Zone in one way or another?)

 "A walk among those lost souls might be a fucking opportunity for a pair of boats that don't want to be found," said Percy.
 "Hemi, see if you can work out a way with Shakes that we might traverse this graveyard without physically encountering one of these ghosts."